What steps can be taken to avoid landlord tenant disputes?

 When both open communication and mediation fail, the last resort for many landlord tenant disputes is in small claims court.
 Small claims court can generally only hear limited types of cases, and the cases must involve some amount of money, like past due rent or an un-returned security deposit.

 Because of the nature of small claims courts, the court fees are generally low and can even be waived in certain instances and for certain parties.
 As well, both parties will save on attorney's fees because you are not required to bring an attorney to your case in small claims court.
 Indeed, some states, like California, do not even allow parties to bring lawyers to small claims court.

 These courts do act as a last resort for most landlord tenant disputes and are structured to provide a quick and efficient resolution to these issues.
 However, you will need to check with your local courts to see the filing requirements for your small claims court.
 In most instances, these courts are only authorized to hear cases where the amount in controversy does not exceed a certain amount, generally in the range between $3,000 and $10,000.
 If your case does exceed this amount, you will need to file your lawsuit in the appropriate court.

 Maybe you've had enough of trying to negotiate a landlord tenant dispute on your own.
-If you aren't get the results you are hoping for, your next step will be speaking with a lawyer to get some guidance on how to move towards a resolution.
-While this might sound like a lot of work, it doesn't need to be.
-Get a free attorney match with a landlord tenant lawyer in your area today.
+If you aren't getting the results you were hoping for, you may need some professional guidance on how to move towards a resolution.
+Consider speaking with an experienced, local landlord-tenant law attorney today.